loopbackio/loopback.io/pages/en/contrib/style-guide.md

 ### Classes

 ES6 introduced syntax-sugar for defining classes.
-Uee this syntax instead of the old `require('util').inherits` approach.
+Use this syntax instead of the old `require('util').inherits` approach.

 **Good**: